wspurgin/rspec-sidekiq/README.md

 ### ```be_retryable```
 *Describes if a job should retry when there is a failure in its execution*

+Note: this only tests against the `retry` option in the job's Sidekiq options.
+To test an enqueued job's retry, i.e. `AwesomeJob.set(retry: 5)`, use `with_context`
 ```ruby
 sidekiq_options retry: 5
 # test with...